ethereum-alarm-clock/ethereum-alarm-clock/README.md

 Documentation can be found on [Read the Docs](https://ethereum-alarm-clock.readthedocs.io/en/latest/).

+We are in progress of migrating the documentation to the [Wiki](https://github.com/ethereum-alarm-clock/ethereum-alarm-clock/wiki).

 ## Using the CLI

 Please see the [`eac.js-cli`](https://github.com/ethereum-alarm-clock/eac.js-cli) repository for the commandline client.